yugabyte/yugabyte-db/docs/content/preview/integrations/atomicjar.md

 YugabyteDB supports for the [YugabyteDB module](https://www.testcontainers.org/modules/databases/yugabytedb/) in Testcontainers.

-This document describes how to use Testcontainers to write integration tests for a Spring Boot application with YugabyteDB.
+This document describes how to use Testcontainers to write integration tests for a Spring Boot application with YugabyteDB .

 ## Prerequisites